hashicorp/terraform-provider-aws/website/docs/r/vpc_security_group_egress_rule.html.markdown

 ## Import

-In Terraform v1.5.0 and later, use an [`import` block](https://developer.hashicorp.com/terraform/language/import) to import Security group egress rules using the `security_group_rule_id`.
+In Terraform v1.5.0 and later, use an [`import` block](https://developer.hashicorp.com/terraform/language/import) to import security group egress rules using the `security_group_rule_id`.
 For example:

 ```terraform
 import {